open-cogsci/datamatrix/doc-pelican/include/api/operations.md

 *Requires fastnumbers*

-Converts all columns of type MixedColumn to IntColumn if all values are integer numbers, or FloatColumn if all values are non-integer numbes.
+Converts all columns of type MixedColumn to IntColumn if all values are integer numbers, or FloatColumn if all values are non-integer numbers.

 %--
 python: |
- from datamatrix import DataMatrix, operations
+ from datamatrix import DataMatrix, operations as ops

  dm = DataMatrix(length=5)
  dm.A = 'a'
  dm.B = 1
  dm.C = 1.1
- dm_new = operations.auto_type(dm)
+ dm_new = ops.auto_type(dm)
  print('dm_new.A: %s' % type(dm_new.A))
  print('dm_new.B: %s' % type(dm_new.B))
  print('dm_new.C: %s' % type(dm_new.C))